 The week’s commentary on relationships was topped off with Mary’s astute summation of the course of love.
 As Andrea twirled her hair, Mary said “I bet you think that’s cute”.
 Lloyd said yes, he did.
 “Two years down the line, you may find yourself fighting the urge to want to break her fingers.”
 Andrea’s twirling and giggling came to an abrupt halt.

 At some point past, Andrea probably thought Neil watching her, his eyes filled with devotion, was thrilling.
 Now she does not.
+Now it’s annoying, and creepy.
 Mary could have told her that.

 Fly-tipping: dumping garbage where you’re not supposed to.
 A lamp thrown in a dumpster was cause for a funny small mystery in the larger story of the dodgy flooring and subsequent dodgy efforts to rectify that mistake.